University of Texas School of Public Health Policies and Procedures

 In Absentia (INTD 1000)

 Students must be registered for the graduation semester, and all fees and tuition apply.
 In Absentia status is a type of registration that allows students to maintain student status at the university while completing research elsewhere.
 In Absentia may also allow students who have completed all their graduation requirements to enroll for degree conferral.
 Registration In Absentia is designated as zero credit hours, and the student is assessed a $25 fee.
 Registration In Absentia is most commonly applied for August or February degree conferral.
-Students using the In Absentia designation must successfully capstone course or discovery-based paper or project on or before the last day of the fall or spring term as outlined in August or February In Absentia degree conferral timelines.
+Students using the In Absentia designation must successfully defend their thesis or manuscript on or before the last day of the fall or spring term as outlined in August or February In Absentia degree conferral timelines.
 All forms required by UTSPHSA and the final approved thesis must be electronically submitted by the August or February In Absentia degree conferral timelines, whichever is relevant to the student’s last semester.

 The student who expects to defend and enroll In Absentia should submit an Add/Drop Enrollment form, which can be obtained from the student’s Academic Coordinator for registration in INTD 1000 as the registration placeholder, which must be signed by the department chair, supervising professor, and Associate Dean of Academic, Faculty, and Student Affairs.
 This must be accomplished before the first day of classes of the new semester; otherwise, the student will be required to enroll as a full-time student.